nobu-n2002/PixelFlow/README.md

 [1] Oshima, N., A Novel approach for wall-boundary immersed flow simulation: proposal of modified Navier-Stokes equation, Journal of Fluid Science and Technology.
 Vol.18, No.4 (2023)

+[2] Oshima, N., A Novel approach for wall-boundary immersed flow simulation (part 2: modeling of wall shear stress), Journal of Fluid Science and Technology.
+Vol.19, No.3 (2024)

-[2] Oshima, N., Program for flow simulation immersing wall boundary, Hokkaido university collection of scholarly and academic papers, http://hdl.handle.net/2115/89344
+[3] Oshima, N., Program for flow simulation immersing wall boundary, Hokkaido university collection of scholarly and academic papers, http://hdl.handle.net/2115/89344